meiladrahmani556/Disso/README.md

 ## 1. Project Overview

-This project focuses on the design, training, and evaluation of a Convolutional Neural Network (CNN) for a multi-class image classification task using a publicly available dataset from Kaggle.
-The project follows a complete machine learning pipeline, including dataset acquisition, exploratory data analysis (EDA), data preprocessing, CNN model development, optimisation, and performance evaluation.

-All experiments are implemented in Python using Jupyter Notebooks.
-The repository demonstrates continuous development through regular GitHub commits and is structured to support reproducibility.
+This project focuses on the design, implementation, and evaluation of a Convolutional Neural Network (CNN) for multi-class image classification.
+A publicly available dataset from Kaggle is used to classify natural scene images into six categories.

+The project follows a complete machine learning pipeline, including dataset acquisition, exploratory data analysis (EDA), data preprocessing, CNN model development, optimisation, and evaluation.
+All work is implemented in Python using Jupyter Notebooks and tracked through regular GitHub commits.

 ---

 ## 2. Repository Structure

+The repository is organised as follows:

-- `notebooks/` – Jupyter notebooks implementing each stage of the ML pipeline
+- notebooks/ – Jupyter notebooks implementing each stage of the ML pipeline
-- `data/` – Local dataset directory (excluded from version control)
+- data/ – Dataset directory (excluded from version control via .gitignore)
-- `README.md` – Project documentation
+- README.md – Project documentation

-The notebooks are organised numerically to reflect the project workflow.
+The notebooks are numbered to reflect the logical execution order of the project.

 ---

 ## 3. How to Run This Repository

 1. Clone the repository from GitHub.
-2. Install the required Python packages listed in `requirements.txt`.
+2. Install the required Python packages.
 3. Download the dataset using the Kaggle API (see Section 4).
-4. Run the notebooks in numerical order inside the `notebooks/` directory.
+4. Run the notebooks in numerical order inside the notebooks/ directory.
-5. All notebooks are designed to be one-click executable in Google Colab or a local Jupyter environment.
+5. All notebooks are designed to be one-click executable in Google Colab.

 ---

 ## 4. Dataset Acquisition (Kaggle)

-The dataset used in this project is the **Intel Image Classification** dataset obtained from Kaggle.
+The dataset used in this project is the Intel Image Classification dataset obtained from Kaggle.

 - Dataset name: Intel Image Classification
 - Source: Kaggle
 - Link: https://www.kaggle.com/datasets/puneet6060/intel-image-classification

 The dataset is downloaded programmatically using the Kaggle API within Google Colab.
-Authentication is performed using a Kaggle API token (`kaggle.json`), which is generated via the Kaggle account settings.
+Authentication is performed using a Kaggle API token (kaggle.json), generated via the Kaggle account settings.
 For security reasons, this file is not stored in the repository.

-The dataset is downloaded and extracted using the following commands:
+The dataset is downloaded and extracted using:

-pip install kaggle
 kaggle datasets download -d puneet6060/intel-image-classification -p data/ --unzip

-The dataset acquisition process is implemented in:
+This process is implemented in:

 notebooks/01_dataset_acquisition.ipynb